cloudmesh-community/book/chapters/prg/python/python-matplotlib.md

 import matplotlib.pyplot as plt
 ```

-Next we will define the values for the x axis, we do this with the
+Next, we will define the values for the x-axis, we do this with the
 linspace option in numpy.
 The first two parameters are the starting and
 ending points, these must be scalars.
 The third parameter is optional and
 defines the number of samples to be generated between the starting and